Euzebius/kali-clean-i3/README.md

 # Kali-Clean

 My kali i3 desktop setup.
-Some people have been asking so I wrote a quick installer to get going.
+I forked from the excellent xct repo.

 After cloning the repo just run ./install.sh from a non-root user.

-This updates kali and installs a lot of stuff, so it will take a while.
-Feel free to optimize ;)
+To be updated soon (replacing oh-my-zsh with oh-my-posh, changing wallpaper etc)

 ## Installation